GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/suggestions/chat-message-composer-suggestions-command-data-source.md

 #### Parameters

-  - commands: The list of commands.
+  - `commands`: The list of commands.
-  - collectionView: The collection view of the commands.
+  - `collectionView`: The collection view of the commands.

 ## Properties